Investing in New Zealand's renewable energy sector

 Our Investing in New Zealand's renewable energy sector guide explores the current trends shaping New Zealand's renewable energy market, in addition to the main drivers behind deals, opportunity sectors and challenges facing investors.

 New Zealand is striving to reduce all greenhouse gases (except biogenic methane) to net zero by 2050.
-It is a signatory to the COP28 pledge to triple the world’s renewable energy generation capacity and double global energy efficiency by 2030, and the recently elected Government has a domestic target of doubling renewable generation by 2050.
+It is a signatory to the COP28 pledge to triple the world’s renewable energy generation capacity and double global energy efficiency by 2030, and the Government has a domestic target of doubling renewable generation by 2050.
 In addition to these targets, it is estimated that New Zealand will need to increase its electricity supply by close to 70% by 2050 to meet domestic needs, as the New Zealand economy electrifies.
 In real terms, industry indicates this equates to approximately 400–500MW of new generation capacity needed every year through 2050 (a rate of development never seen in this country before).
 To support all this new generation, it is estimated at least NZD22 billion of investment in the distribution network is needed this decade.

 Accordingly, the opportunity for investing in renewable energy projects and the associated infrastructure needed is immense, with long-term returns.